melkamu372/StegHub-DevOps-Cloud-Engineering/Project-11-Ansible-Configuration-Management/Ansible-Configuration-Management-Automate-Project-7-10.md

 When you get to Project 15, we will see a Bastion host in proper action.
 But for now, we will develop **Ansible scripts** to simulate the use of a Jump box/Bastion host to access our Web Servers

 **Tasks**

 1. Install and configure Ansible client to act as **a Jump Server/Bastion** Host

 2. Create a simple **Ansible playbook** to automate servers configuration

-# Step 1 -INSTALL AND CONFIGURE ANSIBLE ON EC2 INSTANCE
+# Step 1 -Install and Configure ANSIBLE ON EC2 Instance

 1. Update Name tag on our **Jenkins EC2** Instance to **Jenkins-Ansible**.
 We will use this server to run playbooks.
 2. In your GitHub account create a new repository and name it **ansible-config-mgt**